Most of the often-changing content, like

 What’s more, evangelicalism at large tends to offer an emasculated version of the

-gospel that misses out important element like the kingdom of God, which was central
+gospel that misses out important elements like the kingdom of God, which was

-to Jesus’ teaching.
-So I felt it was time to write something that would open up the
+central to Jesus’ teaching.
+So I felt it was time to write something that would open up

 The result is Signposts To God.
 I have made it available for free in electronic form